steltenpower/PowerGists/animation.md

 A 1080p YouTube clip is under development with the above as introduction, followed by some actual (not too technically overwhelming) notebook-based cooperation.
 Suggestions are very welcome.
 Help out!

 TODO:
-- I have a similar keyboard and computer screen at home, so should dust them off and make public domain photos.
 - The 8 images explaining the problem of cut/copy/paste will be arranged into 2 pages each with a 2x2 grid of images.